tmick0/bloomfilter/README.md

 ## Description

-Currently, one type of Bloom filter is implemented: the OrdinaryBloomFilter.
-It supports the typical insert and query operations, as well as serialization and deserialization using a stream interface.
+Currently, ordinary and counting Bloom filters are supported.
+They both support the typical insert and query operations, as well as serialization and deserialization using a stream interface.
+The counting BF additionally supports a delete operation.

-Support is planned for two additional types:

-- Counting Bloom filter
-- Paired Bloom filter (as seen in [Mick et al.][1])
+Support is planned for the paired Bloom filter as seen in [Mick et al.][1].

 The following operations will also be supported: